nballou/gaming-confounds/ms.typ

 === Conditions causing tiredness or loss of focus (#redDown Playtime, #redDown Wellbeing)

 The most common factors that caused both lower wellbeing and less gaming related to physical health.
-People reported a variety of conditions, such as respiratory illnesses (commonly, Covid-19), gastrointestinal problems, or recovery from surgeries, that led them to feel worse and spend less time playing games:
+People reported a variety of conditions, such as respiratory illnesses (commonly, Covid-19), gastrointestinal problems, or recovery from surgeries:

 #quote[
   Had food poisoning recently.
 That sh\*\* sucked so bad.
 Sent me into bad depression for a few days and I couldn't bring myself to play anything. _(P2283366, trans woman, 19)_